Loading lesson…

 After your dice roller works, ask the AI to add ONE feature you'd actually use — like rolling with advantage (roll twice, take the higher).
 Test it.
 Share the Replit link with a friend.
 Congrats, you shipped software.

-What is the core idea behind "Your First Prompt-Driven Script (No Real Coding)"?
+What is the main idea of "Your First Prompt-Driven Script (No Real Coding)"?

-Which best describes the scope of "Your First Prompt-Driven Script (No Real Coding)"?
+Which action would help you apply "Your First Prompt-Driven Script (No Real Coding)" responsibly?